RoryQo/FRED-Timeseries-Analysis-Package/paper.md

 # Acknowledgments

-We thank Editage (https://editage.com) for English language editing support.
+We gratefully acknowledge the Federal Reserve Bank of St. Louis for its commitment to providing credible and publicly accessible data.
+We also thank the developers of Statsmodels, Pandas, and Matplotlib, as these packages form the foundation of FredQuincast.
+Finally, we thank Editage for English language editing support.
 \clearpage

 # References